ahamlinman/hypcast/README.md

 w_scan2 -f a -c us -X > channels.conf
 ```

+If you're okay with a software-based transcoding pipeline, it's probably
-It is recommended that Hypcast be run using the container image published at
+easiest to run Hypcast using the container image published at
 `ghcr.io/ahamlinman/hypcast:latest`, with the following configuration:

 - TV tuner devices passed through with `--device /dev/dvb`